LaiseLopes/Python/Apend/README.md

-<h1 align="center">Análise de dados</h1>
+<h1 align="center">Data Analysis</h1>

-Projeto desenvolvido utilizando o Google Colab na aula de Analytics Tools, do MBA de Business Intelligence na FIAP
+Project developed using Google Colab in the Analytics Tools class, from the Business Intelligence MBA at FIAP

-Para análise, foram utilizados os arquivos em Excel:
+For analysis, Excel files were used:

     •	Apend.xlsx
     •	Apend_1.xlsx